 For example, if you have 5 GCSEs at A*-C including English Language, plus 3 A-Levels, plus a degree – we simply need to see evidence of the 5 GCSEs (including English Language) only.

-For the 2021 recruitment process, there is no requirement to have Maths GCSE.
-To apply you are required to have a minimum of 5 GCSEs (or equivalent) at A*-C, including English Language.
+There is no requirement to have Maths GCSE.
+To apply for the Student Officer role you are required to have a minimum of 5 GCSEs (or equivalent) at A*-C, including English Language.

 No, you do not require any kind of degree to apply for the role.
 To apply you are required to have a minimum of 5 GCSEs (or equivalent) at A*-C, including English Language.